blockchainamm/minor_pentatonic_scale_synth/README.md

 B4   : 493.8833
 Cs5  : 554.3653

-The frequencies in Hz of notes in the Cs4 minor blues scale in descending order Cs5  : 554.3653
+The frequencies in Hz of notes with Cs4 as root note minor blues scale in descending order Cs5  : 554.3653
 B4   : 493.8833
 Gs4  : 415.3047